cirving13/haskell-blog/EITHER/EITHER.md

 ```
 PartitionEithers takes care of the case when you have a list of Either, you might want to separate the lefts from the rights.
 Look at the list I provided below the partitionEithers function, the example returns a list of the Left values and another list that contains the Right Values.
 So why even do this?

 We can do error handinling with Either.
-Either works like Maybe but Nothiing holds it's own value!
+Either works like Maybe but Nothing holds it's own value!
 Let's look at the two definitions again...

 ```
 data Either a b = Left a | Right b